AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 * The built-in repository (Apache Jackrabbit Oak) is updated to version 1.8.15.
 * Added support for tracking dynamic-UI-states in tracking event in the foundation API.
 * Added rendition support to the image core component.
-* Removed display of Publish Page and Unpublish Page in page information.

 ## List of changes {#list-of-changes}